laszewsk/deprecated-osmi/README.md

   export EXEC_DIR=$PROJECT/target/rivanna
 ```

-This will come in handy when we rsync the results
+This will come in handy when we rsync the results.
 Now you are logged in on  frontend node to rivanna.

-### Running OSMI Bench on rivanna
+### 2.2 Running OSMI Bench on rivanna

 To run the OSMI benchmark, you will first need to generate the project
 directory with the code.
 We assume you are in the group